ExperimentalGenetics/RenalCellFinder/README.md

 ## Introduction

 Ki67 is a nuclear protein that is associated with cellular proliferation.
 It is commonly used as a proliferation marker in cancer diagnostics and research.
-This project focuses on detecting and quantifying Ki67 markers in the kidney cortex, which is important for studying kidney diseases, particularly those involving cell proliferation.
+This project focuses on detecting and quantifying Ki67 markers in the kidney cortex, which is important for studying kidney diseases, particularly those involving changes in cell proliferation rate.

 The project involves multiple stages: